UCDavisLibrary/ava/README.md

 # American Viticultural Areas (AVA) Project

-The UC Davis library, in conjuction with partner organizations and contributions from the general public, will create a publically accessable version American Viticultural Areas boundaries.
+The UC Davis library, in conjuction with UCSB, other partner organizations, and contributions from the general public, will create a publically accessable version American Viticultural Areas boundaries.
 Using the text descriptions from the ATPF Code of regulations, we will build this data from the official descriptions.
 These data will be made freely availabe.
 This dataset will provide wine researchers with an important tool as they examine the scientific, economic and historical aspects of viticulture.

 Anyone can contribute to this project.